 I had now surrounded the hill, which consists of several different hummocks and peaks, of various rocks very strangely intermixed.
 The greater part consists of an imperfect granite 1 like that of Ramsila but in various parts approaching to hornstone, and this in some parts seems as if impregnated with hornblende, becoming black and tough, and in others contains black dots.
-In others again, both the imperfect granite and hornstone have degenerated into a white granular stone,3 in some places retaining black dots from the mica.4 At the east end of the hill is a portion of very perfect granite.5 and immediately above Bhim Gaya there is imbedded in this a large mass of the hornstone, the two rocks being perfectly contiguous.
-In other places there are large rocks of quartz, white, glassy, etc., etc.7 The most remarkable is a hummock west from Brahmajoni, the masses decaying on which have a vertical appearance.
+In others again, both the imperfect granite and hornstone have degenerated into a white granular stone," in some places retaining black dots from the mica.4 At the east end of the hill is a portion of very perfect granite.5 and immediately above Bhim Gaya there is imbedded in this a large mass of the hornstone, the two rocks being perfectly contiguous.
+In other places there are large rocks of quartz, white, glassy, etc., etc. The most remarkable is a hummock west from Brahmajoni, the masses decaying on which have a vertical appearance.
 They are partly red, partly white with a few greenish portions, and it is said may be cut into seals.
-Perhaps they approach to cornelian, having a very greasy fracture.8 West from thence the imperfect granite and hornstone 10 is decaying in vertical schistose masses, but where the rock is entire there is nowhere the slightest appearance of stratification.
+Perhaps they approach to cornelian, having a very greasy fracture."
+West from thence the imperfect granite and hornstone to is decaying in vertical schistose masses, but where the rock is entire there is nowhere the slightest appearance of stratification.

 (1) Appendix, Nos.
 34, 22.

-(2) ,, No. 78.
+(2) No. 78,

-(3) ,, No. 23.
+(3) No. 23,

-(4) ,, No. 22.
+(4) No. 22,

-(5) ,, No. 41.
+(5) No. 41,

-(6) ,, No. 44.
+(6) No. 27,

-(7) ,, No. 95.
+(7) No. 44,

-(8) ,, No. 22.
+(1) No. 95,

-(9) ,, No. 22.
+(9) No. 92,

-(10) ,, No. 81.
+(10) No. 81,